vitormcruz/tome/README.md

 ```
 ### Scenarios

-The `#scenario:def:run` is the basic API for simple scenarios:
+The `#scenario:def:run` is the basic API for scenarios:

 ```smalltalk
 MyFeature >> Simple_Scenario_Description